 You may be eating all organic, well-balanced meals, but joint healing requires extra nutrients.
 Many of my older patients complained of joint pain when they ran out of Genesis Gold®.
 The extra nutrition from the whole plant foods in Genesis Gold® keeps inflammation at bay.

 All these supplements can be found at most health food stores, pharmacies, or online.
-Unfortunately many people take these supplements improperly and do not get the full benefit.
-I’ve put together my favorite joint supplements in a protocol that seems to do the trick.
-Check out: DMAR Natural Joint Therapy.
+Unfortunately, many people take these supplements improperly and do not get the full benefit.
+So, I’ve put together my favorite joint supplements in a protocol that seems to do the trick.
+My DMAR Natural Joint Therapy.